pindrar/kitabisa-challenge/README.md

 ![alt text](https://github.com/pindrar/kitabisa-challenge/blob/main/public/performance.png?raw=true)

 note: There is one image which failed to load.
 This caused by the service of this image return Your connection is not private: "This server could not prove that it is img.staging.kitabisa.cc; its security certificate expired 118 days ago."
+You can see the image after you open the image in new tab and accept "Proceed to img.staging.kitabisa.cc (unsafe)".
+After that if you refresh the page you can see the image.